Pravin-hub-rgb/InternPe/readme.md

-# This Reopistory contains tasks of Web Development internship program provided by Intern Pe
+# This Reposstory contains tasks of Web Development internship program provided by Intern Pe